The hunt for addiction treatment near Llanedeyrn can be confusing. But our companion guide can lend a hand...

 Rehab should be considered the first stage in a journey which you choose to make.

-What Happens In Rehab Llanedeyrn?
+What Happens In Addiction Rehab Llanedeyrn?

-After the first seven days in rehab you should expect the following…
+Once the first week in rehab is over, you should expect…

-This is designed to help you and guide you towards a normal life outside of the residential system and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.
+These will assist you as you move from residential care back into the outside world and will provide opportunities in advance for you to plan your support against any addictive triggers which, by now, you should be aware of.

 Who Is Rehab For?